luckylice/MDMNI-DGD/README.md

 ## What is it?

-MDMNI-DGD is a graph neural network approach for druggable gene discovery based on the integration of multi-omics data and multi-view network.
+MDMNI-DGD is a novel graph neural network approach for druggable gene discovery based on the integration of multi-omics data and multi-view network.
 The input of MDMNI-DGD consists of the feature matrix of genes and gene association networks, and the output is a score representing the druggability of each gene.

 ## Requirements